Heap Dump Explorer

 Heap dumps vs. heap profiles

-A Java heap profile samples allocations over time as a flamegraph of call stacks.
+An ART allocation profile samples allocations over time as a flamegraph of call stacks.
 It answers which code paths are allocating memory while the trace is recorded.
-See the Java heap sampler.
+See the ART allocation sampler.

 The Heap Dump Explorer is for dumps.
-Use a heap profile instead for allocation call-path analysis.
+Use an ART allocation profile instead for allocation call-path analysis.

 What heap dumps are good for